a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

     </ul>
 </div>

-## API Configuration with Flask-RESTPlus
+## API Configuration with Flask-RESTx

-Just like every other extension, Flask-RESTPlus can be initialized with a Flask application object (i.e., `api.init_app(app)` -- doing so would place the API at the website root).
+Just like every other extension, Flask-RESTx can be initialized with a Flask application object (i.e., `api.init_app(app)` -- doing so would place the API at the website root).
 However, in most applications we would rather have the API routes configured with a prefix such as <code>/api/v1</code> to enforce our versioning system.

 The best way to accomplish this is with <a href="http://flask.pocoo.org/docs/1.0/blueprints/#why-blueprints" target="_blank">Flask blueprints</a>.
 Typically, blueprints are used to factor a large, monolithic Flask application into logical groupings based on the functional areas of your website.
 Using a blueprint to isolate the API will allow us to define a `url_prefix` for the API endpoints.